Labral and SLAP Tear Treatment in Kirkland, WA

 What’s the Difference Between a Labral and SLAP Tear?

-The labrum is a rim of specialized cartilage tissue surrounding the outer edge of the socket of the shoulder joint.
-The labrum helps stabilize the joint to keep the ball inside the socket, and also deepens the socket, and makes it more concave.
+Dr. Fuchs is a fellowship board-certified orthopedic surgeon that specializes in diagnosing and treating hip injuries.
 If you are experiencing symptoms of a labral or SLAP tear, call (425) 823-4000 to schedule an appointment at our office in Kirkland, WA today!

 The labrum can be torn anywhere around the rim, from an injury or shoulder dislocation.
 It can also tear because of repetitive wear and tear, such as overuse that can occur in throwing athletes.
 It can also tear as a result of degenerative disease such as arthritis.